CrossPontx/ivory-CALEB-Caleb/URGENT_IAP_FIX_CHECKLIST.md

    - Build [YOUR_BUILD_NUMBER] includes fix

 2. IAP Products Created:
-   - Pro Monthly Subscription: $19.99/month (15 credits)
+   - Pro Monthly Subscription: $19.99/month (15 credits for clients)
-   - Premium Monthly Subscription: $59.99/month (40 credits)
-   - Business Monthly Subscription: $59.99/month (for nail techs)
+   - Business Monthly Subscription: $59.99/month (40 credits + unlimited bookings for techs)
    - 5 Credits: $7.49 (auto-recharge option)
    - 10 Credits: $14.99 (auto-recharge option)
    - All products set to "Ready to Submit"

 New Pricing Model:
-- Pro: $19.99/month for 15 credits
+- Clients: $19.99/month for 15 credits
-- Premium: $59.99/month for 40 credits
+- Techs: $59.99/month for 40 credits + unlimited bookings
 - When credits hit 0, users can auto-recharge 5 or 10 credits
 - Credits priced at $1.50 each in auto-recharge